w3c/wai-people-use-web/_people-use-web/user-stories-three.md

 ## Barrier examples

 Good use of headings
-: **Problem:** I can't easily scan a page to find things that might be of interest to me.
+: **Problem:** "I can't easily scan a page to find things that might be of interest to me."
-: **Works well:** When sites are laid out using properly marked up headings and paragraphs, I can use hot keys in my screen reader to quickly jump from one heading or paragraph to another, stopping at anything that sounds interesting.
+: **Works well:** "When sites are laid out using properly marked up headings and paragraphs, I can use hot keys in my screen reader to quickly jump from one heading or paragraph to another, stopping at anything that sounds interesting."

 Keyboard navigation
-: **Problem:** Sometimes I can't control things on websites such as buttons and links.
-I can hear they are there but I can't press them.
+: **Problem:** "Sometimes I can't control things on websites such as buttons and links.
+I can hear they are there but I can't press them."
-: **Works well:** When I can use the keyboard to navigate to things and press return to select them without having to get someone to help me.
+: **Works well:** "When I can use the keyboard to navigate to things and press return to select them without having to get someone to help me."

 Consistent layout
-: **Problem:** I need to create a mental image of how a website is laid out.
-If that changes from page to page then it really slows me down.
+: **Problem:** "I need to create a mental image of how a website is laid out.
+If that changes from page to page then it really slows me down."
-: **Works well:** When website pages are consistent.
-The links are all in the same place and things that sound the same in my screen reader behave the same on different pages.
+: **Works well:** "When website pages are consistent.
+The links are all in the same place and things that sound the same in my screen reader behave the same on different pages."

 Clear error messages
-: **Problem:** Sometimes when I fill in a form on a website it won't let me submit it and it isn't clear why not.
+: **Problem:** "Sometimes when I fill in a form on a website it won't let me submit it and it isn't clear why not."
-: **Works well:** Sites which have clear error messages and instructions on how to correct my mistake.
+: **Works well:** "Sites which have clear error messages and instructions on how to correct my mistake."

 Changes elsewhere on a page
-: **Problem:** There are times when content on a website changes but I don't always know about it.
+: **Problem:** "There are times when content on a website changes but I don't always know about it."
-: **Works well:** It's great when my screen reader alerts me to changes on the page that I'm visiting.
+: **Works well:** "It's great when my screen reader alerts me to changes on the page that I'm visiting."

 Keyboard trap
-: **Problem:** Some sites have modal windows that I can get stuck in because I can't seem to find anyway to close it.
+: **Problem:** "Some sites have modal windows that I can get stuck in because I can't seem to find anyway to close it."
-: **Works well:** Modal windows include a close and/or cancel button that can be accessed with the keyboard.
+: **Works well:** "Modal windows include a close and/or cancel button that can be accessed with the keyboard."

 ## Related WAI resources